The 41 Best Free SEO Tools For Just About EVERY Purpose (2022)

 Thanks to this quick Google Chrome trick, it is not that hard.

-Well…maybe a little bit tedious, but once you try it a few times it’s no big deal.
+Well…maybe a little bit tedious, but once you try it a few times it’s no big deal, you can also use VPNs like NordVPN to spoof your location.

 - Open the developer console (Ctrl+Shift+c, or follow the above GIF to do it the graphical way)